-&lt;sup>12 U.S. Environmental Protection Agency, Alternative Funding Study: Water Quality Fees and Debt Financing Issues, Final Report to Congress, June 1996; and U.S. Government Accountability Office, Clean Water Infrastructure, A Variety of Issues Need to Be Considered When Designing a Clean Water Trust Fund, GAO-09-657, May 2009.
+29 U.S. Environmental Protection Agency, Alternative Funding Study: Water Quality Fees and Debt Financing Issues, Final Report to Congress, June 1996; and U.S. Government Accountability Office, Clean Water Infrastructure, A Variety of Issues Need to Be Considered When Designing a Clean Water Trust Fund, GAO-09-657, May 2009.
 Hereinafter, 2009 GAO Report.

-&lt;sup>13 Offsetting collections are usually authorized to be spent for specified purposes and generally are available for use when collected, without further action by the Congress.
+30 Offsetting collections are usually authorized to be spent for specified purposes and generally are available for use when collected, without further action by Congress.
 Offsetting receipts may or may not be designated for a specific purpose.
 If designated for a particular purpose, in some cases the offsetting receipts may be spent without further action by Congress.
 When not so designated, offsetting receipts are credited to the general fund.
-See "Analytical Perspectives on the FY2014 Budget, Offsetting Collections and Offsetting Receipts," http://www.whitehouse.gov/sites/default/files/omb/budget/fy2014/assets/receipts.pdf.
+See "Budget of the United States Government: Analytical Perspectives, Fiscal Year 2017, Offsetting Collections and Offsetting Receipts," p.
+213.